 c.
 A statement of the academic and professional activities and contributions to AFS and the fisheries science profession (up to 200 words).

 B. Copies of a resume (including professional activities, pertinent publications, and scientific presentations), undergraduate and graduate transcripts, and GRE scores.
+Please list GRE scores in your resume; a copy of the original form is not necessary.

 C. A one-page abstract outlining the goals, objectives, design, methods and expected outcome from the thesis or dissertation project.